-- Repeat for each other scoped piston. - Click on Scope button to turn it off again when you've finished.
+- Repeat for each other scoped piston. - Click on Scope and Setter buttons to turn them off again when you've finished.
+(Alternatively, there are options on the General settings | General preferences screen for the setter and scope mode to cancel themselves automatically after capturing.)